Code Noir: Canada

+Legacy

+Jean-François Niort controversy

 Upon the 2015 release of his work Le Code noir.
-Idées reçues sur un texte symbolique, colonial law historian Jean-François Niort was attacked for his position that the authors of the Code intended for "a mediation between master and slave" by minor Guadeloupean political organizations self-styled as "patriotic" and accused of "racial discrimination" and denialism by some members of the Guadeloupean independantist movement who threatened to expel him from Guadeloupe.
+Idées reçues sur un texte symbolique, colonial law historian Jean-François Niort was attacked for his position that the authors of the Code intended for "a mediation between master and slave" by minor Guadeloupean political organizations self-styled as "patriotic" and accused of "racial discrimination" and denialism by some members of the Guadeloupean independentist movement who threatened to expel him from Guadeloupe.
 He has been roundly supported by the historical community which has denounced the verbal and physical intimidation of specialists in the colonial history of the region.
 The controversy continued in an argument in the opinions section of the French newspaper Le Monde between Niort and the philosopher Louis Sala-Molins.

-In popular culture

-The Code Noir is mentioned in Assassin's Creed IV: Freedom Cry, as it is mainly set in Port-au-Prince.
-The assassin Adéwalé, formerly an escaped slave turned pirate, aids local Maroons in freeing the enslaved population of Saint-Domingue (now the Republic of Haiti).
-It is mentioned during the main story of Assassin's Creed IV: Black Flag and has its own database entry in the game which provides background on the Code Noir.
+Repeal in 2025

+On May 10, 2025, on the occasion of the National Day of Remembrance of the Slave Trade, Slavery, and Their Abolition, French Prime Minister François Bayrou promised to abolish the Black Code on slavery.
+The Senegalese historian Mansour AW criticized the effort as vain subtilities with no adherent, as slavery is already abolished and the Code noir is no longer in force.